Track mileage automatically

 - The space is close to the workplace

-- The car park is within 1km of a commercial car park that charges an all-day parking fee that is greater than the current year’s car parking threshold (see here for the current rate)
+- The car park is within 1km of a commercial car park that charges an all-day parking fee that is greater than the current year’s car parking threshold (see the ATO website for the current limits)

 - The car is parked in the spot for more than 4 hours a day between 7 am and 7 pm, by an employee who drives between home and work, and